Bound by Corruption by BelovedStranger

 Onigumo scowled at her.
 “So, she returns.
 I could have been dead, for all you gave a care.”

-The wench dared lift her chin, defiance flashing in her becoming brown eyes.
+The wench dared lift her chin, defiance flashing in her becoming dark brown eyes.
 “Had you fallen silent, perhaps I would have worried you had and checked on you sooner.”

 “Cheeky girl.”
 He grinned, her show of spirit somehow alleviating his ire.